 ‘Any last words?’
 Lucas, who was not known to usually ask that question, broke character for some reason.
 He was in love with her.
 He knew deep down she was ‘the one’.
 Why was she doing this to him?

 Karin tilted her head at Rayna.
 ‘Thank you for everything!’ she said and a gentle tear rolled down.

 ‘No, no, no, no,’ Rayna cried out.
-Karin turned her head, her back straight, her neck up and gazed sternly, fearless, past the pistol into right into Lucas’s eyes.
+Karin turned her head, her back straight, her neck craned up and gazed sternly, fearless, past the pistol right into Lucas’s steely cold eyes.

 Lucas sighed because he didn’t see any alternative.
-Karin was right.
+He desperately tried to make an excuse but Karin was right.
 He would never have her.
 Hence, naturally, nobody should.

 ‘NOOOOOOOOOO!’
 Rayna screamed at the top of her lungs as the bullet pierced through Karin’s skull.